• Skip to content

 If your child doesn’t earn a star, it’s best to just move on.
 Also avoid punishing your child by saying, ‘I’ll take a star away’, or ‘You won’t get any stars if you keep that up!’
 Focus on encouraging your child to try again.

-You can gradually stop using the reward chart once your child’s behaviour has changed.
-For example, you might gradually phase out a reward chart by increasing the length of time between stickers or points.
-If your child is getting a sticker each day for unstacking the dishwasher, you could make it a sticker every 2 days, with praise and hugs as well.
+You can phase out a reward chart by increasing the length of time between stickers or points.
+For example, if your child is getting a sticker each day for unstacking the dishwasher, you could make it a sticker every 2 days, with praise and hugs as well, and then increase it to 5 days.
+You can stop using the reward chart once your child’s behaviour has changed and the goal has been reached.

 If your child has a particularly challenging behaviour, you might like to measure the behaviour before you start and while you’re using the reward chart.
-For example, count how many times, or how often, your child hits.
-Record this when you start using the chart, and then keep track of it as the days pass.
+For example, count how many times or how often your child hits.
+Record this before you start using the chart, and then keep track of it as the days pass.
 This will help you know whether the reward chart is working.

 Not all children respond to reward charts.
 That’s OK.
 Different things motivate different children.
 But if reward charts don’t seem to be encouraging positive behaviour in your child, there are some issues you can check and consider adjusting.